smithse/TTGO-Wiki/Supported-boards.md

 The board has a second button (in addition to reset button) that can be used to control the software, and an on-board 0.96" OLED display.

-The board has a tiny I-PEX connector on board for the antenna (so you need an adapter cable for connecting an antenna with a more common SMA connector)
+The board has a tiny I-PEX connector on board for the antenna (so you need an adapter cable for connecting an antenna with a more common SMA connector).

+Will not be supported in binary images after mid 2024.
+For newer versions you need to build your own firmware, configured for a 26 MHz ESP crystal.

 ## HELTEC TTGO LoRa v1

 In terms of board layout (pin connections) from a software point of view very similar to TTGO LoRa v1.0.

 No information on reception sensitivity compared to other boards.

+Will not be supported in binary images after mid 2024.
+For newer versions you need to build your own firmware, configured for a 26 MHz ESP crystal.

 ## HELTEC TTGO LoRa v2